 With people spending more time online for streaming, browsing, and connecting with others, it’s important for a VPN to have good performance.
 Therefore we thoroughly test VPN speeds in all of our VPN reviews and comparisons.

 We’ve gotten excellent results in past NordVPN speed tests, but PureVPN may have something to say on this subject.
 According to the PureVPN website,

 Our self-engineered VPN service and proprietary apps are optimized for evolving broadband connections.
 Our service runs seamlessly in the background to provide the fastest speeds across the globe.

 So now let’s examine a few PureVPN vs NordVPN speed tests.
 This should be good.

-Note: All speed tests are done using the 500 Mbps connection in our US-based lab.
+Note: All speed tests were conducted on a 500 Mbps connection in our US-based lab.

 For the first round of testing, we tried VPN servers located in the UK.
 A fast and secure UK VPN is vitally important as legal privacy protection is fast becoming a memory in the United Kingdom.

 A download speed of 18.45 Mbps on a 500 Mbps connection is really bad.
 Can NordVPN do better?